amritsharma82/R/README.md

 # R
-A collection of R programs
+A collection of R programs for data science and quant finance